christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-We can see how `from` in the phrase `...John comes back from...` attends to `school`.
-The model’s attention to `school` connects back to the earlier tokens that represent John’s actions and the initial state of the `room` before he left, suggesting how it could potentially integrate information across different parts of the sequence.
+Here we see that the model is attending from the token `from` in the phrase `John comes back from school` to `school`, which appears earlier in the sentence structure.
+This demonstrates how the model links John's initial departure with his return, capturing continuity in the narrative.
+The model is utilizing previously seen tokens, such as `school`, to inform its current processing, and copying it to the current position.
+So the model's capability to reference earlier events, aligns its understanding of John’s absence and return.

 <br>